zzApotheosis/zzApotheosis/README.md

 ## TV Shows

 Basically everybody's got a TV show near and dear to their heart and I am no exception.
 Here are all of the shows I've seen.
+- Arcane
 - Avatar: The Last Airbender
 - Avatar: The Legend of Korra
 - Breaking Bad
+- Dexter's Laboratory
+- Fairly Odd Parents
 - Game of Thrones
-- Arcane
 - Spongebob Squarepants
-- Dexter's Laboratory
+- The Office
-- Fairly Odd Parents

 This is my personal TV show hall of fame.
 The following list is the TV shows I thoroughly enjoyed and highly recommend.
+- Arcane
 - Avatar: The Last Airbender
-- Arcane
 - Breaking Bad
 - Game of Thrones
 - Spongebob Squarepants
+- The Office

 ## Motorcycles